jupyter/governance/_sources/standing_committees_and_working_groups.md

 - Working Groups are established and dissolved by decisions of EB.
 - Changes to the charters of Working Groups are approved by the EB.
 - Working Groups, by default, do not have representatives on the SSC.
 - Optionally, the EB may nominate certain Working Groups to have a representative on the SSC.
-Once approved by the SSC to have a representative on the SSC, Working Groups elect and maintain their representative to the SSC using the Decision-Making Guide.
+Once approved by the SSC to have a representative on the SSC, Working Group councils elect and maintain their representative to the SSC using the Decision-Making Guide.